CXwudi/comp5903-easy-cucumber/doc/complex scenario guide.md

 ## Way 1: map the any code line-by-line inside one step definition class

-This method works for both the official Cucumber and this project implementation.
+This method works for both the official Cucumber and this tool.

 ### The idea